acquia/lightning/UPDATE.md

 ```
 composer require drupal/features
 ```

+**Note:** See "3.x branch" section above for detailed instructions.

 **Note:** You will likely need to update Lightning's constraint to get the 3.x branch.
 The following is a good starting point, but additional commands might be